Table of Contents

 Data is key to creating an efficient AI-powered candidate experience platform.
 Selecting the right technology platform for an organization is crucial to the effectiveness of AI in recruiting.
 A good platform has a robust network of recruiters, candidates, and employees to provide high-quality data to an AI program.
 An AI platform that encourages user collaboration will provide users with a more valuable experience.

 Manipulation during candidate screening

 Although bias control benefits artificial intelligence, it can also be a challenge.
 The biases of humans can be introduced into AI-powered systems by the training data used to create the models and the recruiting process itself.
-For example, a system might favour candidates from particular academic institutions or live in certain regions.
+For example, a system might favour candidates from some particular academic institutions or those who live in certain regions.